Alejogb1/job-board/blog-data/how-do-i-display-image-previews-on-thumbnail-clicks-in-android.md

 id: "how-do-i-display-image-previews-on-thumbnail-clicks-in-android"
 ---

-Okay, let's tackle this.
-I recall a project back in '18, a social media app, where we had precisely this requirement: displaying larger previews when users tapped on image thumbnails.
+,  I recall a project back in '18, a social media app, where we had precisely this requirement: displaying larger previews when users tapped on image thumbnails.
 It sounds simple on paper, but the devil, as they say, is in the details – especially when you want it smooth and performant, even with hundreds of images.
 This isn't a trivial "copy-paste" situation, and it warrants a considered, multi-faceted approach.

 The core challenge revolves around efficiency and memory management.
 Loading full-resolution images directly into an activity or fragment is a surefire recipe for out-of-memory errors, especially on lower-end devices or when dealing with a large number of images.
 Therefore, we need to be smart about how we handle this.
 The basic pattern generally involves: